 Made popular in the late 1980s, limoncello is now widely produced across both Italy and France, using a variety of citrus and liquor bases.
-However, a ‘true’ limoncello is made from the superior sfusato lemons which are unique to the Amalfi Coast.
+However, a ‘true’ limoncello is made from the superior sfusato lemons, which are unique to the Amalfi Coast.
 Organically grown in the rich volcanic soil and sun-soaked limestone Sorrento cliffs, sfusato lemons are prized for their large grapefruit size, thick oily peels, intense lemon fragrance, and high levels of vitamin C.

 In Italy, lemons grown in designated regions of Capri and the Sorrentine peninsula are legally protected, so a true Almafi Limoncello will be denoted with an ‘IGP’ Certification (Indicazione Geografico Protetta) which is used to guarantee the product’s provenance and authenticity.

-As with most Italian cuisine, limoncello is created from a handful of fresh ingredients with a traditional method that has been passed down over time.
+As with most Italian cuisine, limoncello is created from a handful of fresh ingredients with a traditional method passed down over time.
 The process of turning lemons into limoncello is relatively simple, with just four components — lemons, alcohol, sugar, and water — and the majority of the work is handled by nature and time.

 It begins with a batch of fresh lemons, cleaned and peeled with the pulp and pith removed.
 The rinds are then added to a batch of pure, high-quality 90% ABV grain alcohol and left to soak in a dark place for a minimum of forty-five days.
-The longer the lemon peels marinate, the more the oils — and the flavor — are extracted, making for a richer color and more intense citrusy tasting liqueur.
+The longer the lemon peels marinate, the more the oils — and the flavor — are extracted, making for a richer color and more intense citrusy-tasting liqueur.
 The macerated lemons are then strained and combined with a sugar and water syrup and returned to a container to marinate for at least another thirty days or longer until ready to be filtered, bottled, and served.

-Depending on the number of peels, amount of sugar, and marinating time, each bottle of limoncello will vary in color and taste but the end result should be a smooth pouring, sweet and sour tasting, yellow-hued brew.
+Depending on the number of peels, amount of sugar, and marinating time, each bottle of limoncello will vary in color and taste, but the end result should be a smooth pouring, sweet and sour tasting, yellow-hued brew.

 - 10 organic lemons, washed and dried

-- 1 750-ml bottle vodka (100-proof preferred, or 80-proof)
+- 1 750-ml bottle vodka (100 proof preferred, or 80 proof)

 - 1 to 4 cups sugar, to taste